-Ocean County and its facility operator, Atlantic Coast Recycling, collaborated on an approximate \$5.8 million improvement to its Northern Recycling Center's Materials Processing Facility, which has been completed as of June 2020.
+Ocean County and its facility operator, Atlantic Coast Recycling, are currently collaborating on a \$5 million improvement to its Northern Recycling Center's Materials Processing Facility.
 This is in an effort to adapt to evolving recycling.
 Improvements include a glass removal and cleanup system, optical sorters to more effectively sort paper commodities, a new paper baler for efficiently bailing paper commodities, new infeed conveyors for the processing line, and new sorting screens which prevent contaminants (plastic bags, hoses, rope and string, etc.) from wrapping around screen shafts and negatively impacting sorting operations.
 Benefits to these improvements will include reduced operating costs, improved operating efficiency, improved employee safety and cleaner recycled commodities which can then be marketed at higher prices.
 All of these improvements will coalesce to give Ocean County a state-of-the-art facility and place it at the forefront of recycling in the United States, now and into the future.